Ernestine Schumann-Heink: Later years

-In 1926, she first sang Stille Nacht (Silent Night) (in both German and English) over the radio for Christmas.
+In 1926, she first sang "Stille Nacht" ("Silent Night") (in both German and English) over the radio for Christmas.
 This became a Christmas tradition with US radio listeners through Christmas of 1935.
 In 1927, she performed in an early Vitaphone sound short film, possibly the only surviving footage of her singing other than a brief performance she gave during the filming of a voice lesson she was giving to a group of aspiring young American mezzo-sopranos.
-She lost most of her assets in the Wall Street Crash of 1929 and was forced to sing again at age 69.
+She lost most of her assets in the Wall Street crash of 1929 and was forced to sing again at age 69.

 In 1926, then 65, she had begun a weekly radio program, in addition to announcing her plans to "teach forty American girls"; Schumann "spent considerable time advising women to forgo politics, smoking and unchaperoned dancing, and to devote themselves to bringing up children".
 In 1929, she taught tenor Arnold Blackner.
-Her last performance at the Met was in 1932 performing Erda in Der Ring des Nibelungen, aged 71.
-In the movies of the 1930s, many a buxom opera singer/instructor/matron was modeled on her; see for instance 1937's Stage Door.
+Her last performance at the Metropolitan Opera was in 1932, performing Erda in Der Ring des Nibelungen, aged 71.

-In January 1927 the American Tobacco Company launched a print advertisement campaign for their Lucky Strikes brand featuring Schumann-Heink's photo and endorsement, the first campaign of its kind in the United States that featured a woman.
-The advertisement included the statement signed by Schumann-Heink "I recommend Lucky Strikes because they are kind to my throat".
+In January 1927, the American Tobacco Company (ATC) launched a print advertisement campaign for their Lucky Strikes brand featuring Schumann-Heink's photo and endorsement, the first campaign of its kind in the United States that featured a woman.
+The advertisement included the statement signed by Schumann-Heink "I recommend Lucky Strikes because they are kind to my throat."
 The copy also included ATC's statement "When smoking, she prefers Lucky Strikes because they give the greatest enjoyment and throat protection."
 Later that year, Schumann-Heink refuted the endorsement as fraudulent, and by the end of 1927 ATC reran the same campaign but with Nina Morgana's endorsement instead.